 As highlighted in the recent March 2023 Quarterly Activities Report, the haul road from the Penny mine to Mt Magnet has been upgraded and the approvals processes were nearing completion with Main Roads WA.
-Final approval for larger ~100 tonne capacity road-trains were received on 11 May 2023.
+Final approvals for larger ~100 tonne capacity road-trains were received on 11 May 2023.
 A haulage schedule has been established to target zero high grade stocks at the mine by the end of June 2023, which allows for the current stockpile as well as mine production during the Quarter.
+For the month of May, 24,887 tonnes of high-grade Penny ore were hauled to Mt Magnet.

-Figure 1: Ore haulage tonnes to Mt Magnet
+Figure 2: Ore haulage tonnes to Mt Magnet